chungheising/chungheising.github.io/_publications/2024_06_board_governance_in_complex_environments.md

 paper_date: "2024"
 category: fiduciary_governance
 excerpt: "In volatile markets, board governance is no longer just oversight—it is a strategic function that determines resilience, ESG outcomes, and long-term value creation."
-paperurl: /files/Sing_2024_Board_Governance_Best_Practices_v4.pdf
+paperurl: /files/Sing_2024_Board_Governance_in_Complex_Environments.pdf
 citation: "Sing, C. H. (2024).
-Board Governance in Complex Environments: Institutional Design, Oversight, and Resilience in an Era of Uncertainty.
+Board governance in complex environments: Institutional design, oversight, and resilience in an era of uncertainty.
 Working paper."

 ---